chrisvo3/java-guide/vocabulary-terms/core-java-1.md

 ## Strings

 > String are unique objects taht are used to represent text.

+Strings in Java are Objects that are backed internally by a char array.
+Since arrays are immutable(cannot grow), Strings are immutable as well.
+Whenever a change to a String is made, an entirely new String is created.

 String values can be assigned without the use of the `new` keyword, although the compiler is actually creating `String` objects internally.